jerrybennett/ChatNotesFront/README.md

 In order to run the app please do the following:
 1. Fork or download this repository and ([GitHub - jerrybennett/chat-notes-backend: chat-notes-backend](https://github.com/jerrybennett/chat-notes-backend))
 2. Open the "chat-notes-backend" file in terminal
+3. Run `bundle install`
-3. Run `rake db:migrate` to set up the database
+4. Run `rake db:migrate` to set up the database
 5. Run `rails s` to start in browser
 6. Open 'ChatNotesFront' in terminal
 7. Run `npm install`